dcato98/sdc-nd-p4/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 The image processing pipeline is defined and executed in cells 11 and 12, respectively, in [pipeline.ipynb](./scripts/pipeline.ipynb).
-Here is an example of the pipeline output on a test image:
+Here is an example of the pipeline output on a test image (note that, in this frame, the average radius-of-curvature is 4652 m and the car offset from center is 0.37 m):

 ![annotated_laneline][image7]